Hi and welcome to my website!

 I focus on sub-national recruitment of government officials in India.
 Using a mixed-methods approach, I study why understaffing persists at a state level despite budgetary and political sanctions and a high demand for government jobs.
 I use a combination of qualitative methods such as elite interviews to do process tracing and complement this with techniques of computational social science such as text analysis.

 I primarily work with administrative data utilizing data from government reports, notifications, orders, and memoranda to analytically study recruitment policy in India.
 I also scrape data from newspapers and e-courts databases to track impediments to capacity-building initiatives.
+I received Gupta-Klinsky India Institute’s inaugural Sunil Kumar and Sumati Murli Research Award for this project.

 Before the Ph.D., I was a policy researcher with Mercatus Centre, IDFC Institute (now Artha Global Advisors), Swaniti Initiative, and Open Society Foundation, having worked on a wide range of topics: economic liberalization, data governance, and fiscal federalism.
 I was also a Teach for India Fellow teaching low-income school kids in the slums of Delhi and Mumbai.